MasterJ93/ATProtoKit/README.md

 ```

 ## Motivation
-I believe Bluesky and its accompanying protocol gives the perfect balance between embracing decentralization and simplifying the user experience.
-Because of this, I wanted a way for Swift developers to use the AT Protocol in a way that feels right at home, both client-side with Apple's platform's, and server-side with Linux.
+I believe Bluesky and its accompanying AT Protocol gives the perfect balance between embracing decentralization and simplifying the user experience.
+Because of this, I wanted a way for Swift developers to use the AT Protocol in a way that feels right at home, both client-side with Apple's platforms, and server-side with Linux.
 For this reason, I decided to open source this project.

 ## Features
 - Full compatibility with Apple’s APIs for each of the platforms.
 - Written with adherence to the Swift API Design Guidelines and up-to-date best practices.
 - Uses Swift’s powerful type inference and pattern matching for cleaner, more readable code.
 - Well-written documentation for all of the AT Protocol and Bluesky APIs.
-- A RichText helper to parse text into the applicable facet.
+- A RichText helper to parse text into the applicable facets.
 -  Extend the capabilities of generic structures within the AT Protocol in case your instance requires it.
 - A powerful Firehose API that retrieves and filters events and records in real-time.
 - An HTML-parsing system to grab search engine-friendly elements for embeds.